Angie Boldt Athletics

 While at Iowa, Angie coached 29 Academic All-Big Ten selections.
 She also mentored two All-SEC performers at Arkansas, two All-GPAC choices at Nebraska Wesleyan and helped the Huskers to two Big 12 titles and a NCAA Final Four appearance.
 Angie has also worked with major club programs in the Lincoln, Omaha and Iowa City areas.
 Additionally, she serves on the AVCA Head Coaches Committee and mentors coaches through the AVCA Mentoring program.

-Ben and Angie have a son Brady, who was born in October 2015.
+Ben and Angie have a son Brady, who was born in October 2015, and a daughter Addison, born in April 2018.
 Angie graduated from Nebraska with a degree in Education and Human Sciences in 2006 and earned a master’s in Sport Management from Alabama in 2008.